romanaumov/YouTube-Browser/README.md

 ### 3. Install Docker and  Docker-compose

 You need install Docker and Docker-compose to run docker containers.
-So, it's very standard procedure.
-If you don't know how to install this software, please ask ChatGPT to get step-by-step instructions.
+So, it's very standard procedure, but you can ask ChatGPT or see step-by-step instructions here [How to install docker?](install_docker.md)

 ### 4. Run Dockers